Rotwelsch: Current status

 Variants of Rotwelsch, sometimes toned down, can still be heard among travelling craftspeople and funfair showpeople as well as among vagrants and beggars.
 Also, in some southwestern and western locales in Germany, where travelling peoples were settled, many Rotwelsch terms have entered the vocabulary of the vernacular, for instance in the municipalities of Schillingsfürst and Schopfloch.
 Some Rotwelsch- and Yenish-speaking vagrant communities also exist in Switzerland due the country's neutral status during World War Two.

 A few Rotwelsch words have entered the colloquial language, for example, aufmucken, Bau, and berappen.
 Baldowern or ausbaldowern is very common in the Berlin dialect; Bombe is still used in German prison jargon.
 Bock haben is also still used all around Germany.
 The Manisch dialect of the German city of Gießen is still used, although it was only spoken fluently by approximately 700-750 people in 1976.

 Code

 Josef Ludwig Blum from Lützenhardt (Black Forest) wrote from war prison:

 "[E]s grüßt Dich nun recht herzlich Dein Mann, viele Grüße an Schofel und Bock.
 Also nochmals viel Glück auf ein baldiges Wiedersehen in der schönen Heimat.
 Viele Grüße an Mutter u.
-Geschwister sowie an die Deinen."
+Geschwister sowie an die Deinen.", which roughly translates to - "Your husband sends you his warmest regards.
+Greetings to Schofel and Bock.
+Wishing you every happiness and hoping to see you again in our beautiful homeland.
+Many greetings to your family."

 The censors allowed the passage to remain, apparently believing that Bock and Schofel were people.
 They were instead code words, Schofel ("bad") and Bock ("hunger"), which hid the message that the prisoners weren't doing well, and that they were starving.